opendocsg/slw-judgments-backfill/2012_SGHC_90/report.md

 (ii) _No c lear wording to exc lude or restric t remedies_

-41     As a general rule, the law requires clear words be used in the contract to exclude or restrict remedies ( _Singapore Telec ommunic ations Ltd v Starhub Cable Vision Ltd_ [2006] 2 SLR(R) 195 at [52]).
+41     As a general rule, the law requires clear words be used in the contract to exclude or restrict remedies ( _Singapore Telec ommunic ations Ltd v Starhub Cable Vision Ltd_ <span class="citation">[2006] 2 SLR(R) 195</span> at [52]).
 In my view, the wording of paragraph 8 of Schedule 2 falls short of this threshold requirement.
 As a matter of construction, the meaning of “final and binding” in the context of the Completion Statement is limited in scope and does not have the effect of precluding MA from claiming expectation damages for breach of warranties.
 Considerably clearer words would have to be used before it can be concluded that MA had relinquished its right to claim damages based on diminution in value.

 42     As this court is dealing with a commercial document, the SPA and in particular, paragraph 8 of Schedule 2 has to be construed so as to give it a commercial and reasonable operation.
 It would not make commercial sense for HL to give warranties in the SPA if MA could have no recourse at all in the event of breach.
 It should also be noted that Clause 8.4.3 of the SPA expressly allows claims for breach of warranty (that presumably would give rise to a diminution in value) provided notice is given of the breach before 30 September 2006.
 Again, by Clauses 6.1 to 6.3, HL acknowledges that MA in entering the SPA relies on the warranties given in the SPA, and that the warranties continue to be true and accurate right through to completion of the transaction.
 Claims for breach of warranty would undoubtedly take the form of damages subject to Clauses 8.2 and 8.3 which set the minimum and maximum amount of damages in respect of HL’s liability for breach of warranty.